ElectricPirate/Sorting-Algorithms/README.md

 # Sorting-Algorithms
 Implementation and visualization on WinForms some sorting algorithms

-Just some practice with algorithm
+Just some practice with algorithms